Last updated:

 Treatment

-While there is no cure of isovaleric acidemia, outcome is usually good if severe neonatal symptoms are avoided or treated rapidly.
-Patients should be followed regularly by a geneticist or metabolic physician familiar with management of organic acidemias.
+While there is no cure for isovaleric acidemia, the outcome is usually good if severe neonatal symptoms are avoided or treated rapidly.
+Patients should be followed regularly by a geneticist or metabolic physician familiar with the management of organic acidemias.
 Frequency of follow-up is determined by the severity of the disease and the frequency of acute attacks.
-Patient should be monitored for growth, development, and dietary history.
+The patient should be monitored for growth, development, and dietary history.
 Additional testing should include blood acid levels, blood counts, and electrolytes.
 Additionally, physicians may monitor for complications and do examinations of the nervous system, liver, or other organs.

-Supplementation with L-carnitine or glycine allows increased removal of acids form the blood by the kidney.
-Patients typically require a low protein diet to avoid overconsumption of the amino acid leucine.
-However, patients need enough protein in their diet to meet the body’s demands, which increase over time with growth.
-However, it may be impossible for patients with severe disease to eat enough natural protein to meet bodily requirements.
-In this case, use of medical foods that do not include leucine is necessary.
-A dietician should be available to also help families with creating a low-protein diet for the patient.
+Supplements such as L-carnitine or glycine help the kidneys remove harmful acids from the blood.
+Patients typically require a carefully managed low-protein diet to avoid overconsumption of the amino acid leucine.
+However, patients need sufficient protein in their diet to meet the body’s increasing demands, which increase with growth.
+It might be impossible for patients with severe disease to eat enough natural protein to meet bodily requirements.
+In this case, the use of special medical formulas (medical foods) that do not include leucine is necessary.
+A dietician should be available also to help families with creating a low-protein diet for the patient.

-During acute attacks, protein should be reduced or withheld for 24 hours with a subsequent increase in low protein, high sugar foods to maintain calorie intake.
-If a patient cannot eat, hospitalization is required so that glucose can be provided by intravenous fluids.
-Other metabolic abnormalities such as high ammonia may need to be corrected depending on the individual patient’s clinical findings.
+During acute attacks, protein should be reduced or withheld for 24 hours with a subsequent increase in low-protein, high-sugar foods to maintain calorie intake.
+If a patient cannot eat, hospitalization is required to provide glucose via intravenous fluids.
+Other metabolic abnormalities (chemical imbalances), such as high ammonia levels, may also need treatment.
 A return to the patient’s standard diet can usually be achieved over the course of a few days.

 Information on current clinical trials is posted on the Internet at https://clinicaltrials.gov/ All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.